How to Find and Report Stolen Content from your Website

-You can't prevent others from stealing your copyrighted content off your web site because the very fact that it can be viewed in a browser enables others to steal it.
+You can't stop others from copying your website content, even if it's copyrighted, because the very fact that it can be viewed in a browser enables others to steal it.

 Every hosting company has very strict rules for it's clients about copyright infringement and content theft.
 If the hosting company doesn't uphold those rules they can loose their license so this can work in your favor.

 How to Check if your Content has been Stolen

-Protect Content from Plagierism with rel="author"According to Google's Sagar Kamdar, you can protect your content by using the rel="author tag" at the end of your article and linking to your Google profile which has a "Contributor To" link back to the home page of your website.
+According to Google's Sagar Kamdar, you can protect your content from theft by using the rel="author tag" at the end of your article and linking to your Google profile which has a "Contributor To" link back to the home page of your website.
 You can also do this in an email.
 Rel="author" is supposed to prove to Google that you are the author of your content and for Google to not let other scraped copies outrank your content.

 Steps to Remove Stolen Content

 1. Gather contact information from the website that stole your content via their contact page.
 If they have no phone or contact email on the website (or it bounces) you can check domaintools.com which provides contact information for all domains, unless they paid for private registration.